Frequently Asked Questions

 Why are you charging me a fee for online ticket purchases?

 The convenience fee contributes to the cost of the software and labor required to process payments on our website.
 Many guests have been requesting and enjoying the convenience of purchasing their tickets in advance and online and don’t mind paying the minimal fee to do so.
 Advantages to buying tickets online are knowing ahead whether there are seats available and what seats are available and then securing them!
 Other benefits include, not having to arrive early in order to get a good seat, and being able to bypass the box office line and going straight to the usher to have your tickets scanned.
-For guests who do not want to pay a service fee, they still have the option of purchasing tickets and reserving their seats in advance or the day of the movie by stopping in at the theatre box office to purchase tickets
+For guests who do not want to pay a convenience fee, they still have the option of purchasing tickets and reserving their seats in advance or the day of the movie by stopping in at the theatre box office to purchase tickets.

 I’d like to bring a large group to the movies, can I get a discount?